volodymyrprokopyuk/kotlin-sdp/README.md

 - **Polymorphism**.
 A system should specify only behavior (via message protocol) of objects, not their representation

+## Philosophy of clarity in programming

+- Most programs are more complex than thay need to be because of bad design
+- Data structures, and not algorithms, are central to programming
+- Optimize only after the implementation when a bottleneck is found
+- Use consistent identificator names with minimum length, maximum information in a context

 ## Description of software feature

 ### User story (high level, user perspective)